Phthaelo/Impulse-Grapple/README.md

 Great for adventure maps, minigames, or survival worlds where you want more mobility for exploration.

+- Uses apply_impulse.
+Players must have an empty Saddle slot.
 - Pull strength scales with bobber distance.
 - Vanilla fishing and hooking mobs/items still work as normal.
 - Fully multiplayer compatible.